 Marquette vs. Creighton Women's Basketball Predictions & Picks - December 13

-Wednesday's game that pits the No. 20 Creighton Bluejays (7-1) versus the No. 19 Marquette Golden Eagles (9-0) at Al McGuire Center has a good chance to be a tight matchup based on our computer prediction, which projects a final score of 70-68 in favor of Creighton.
+Wednesday's contest between the No. 20 Creighton Bluejays (7-1) and the No. 19 Marquette Golden Eagles (9-0) at Al McGuire Center should be a tight matchup, as our computer prediction projects a final score of 70-68, with Creighton securing the victory.
 Tipoff is at 8:00 PM ET on December 13.

-In their most recent outing on Sunday, the Golden Eagles claimed a 64-62 victory over Illinois State.
+The Golden Eagles came out on top in their most recent game 64-62 against Illinois State on Sunday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!